SUPER Saints have hit the football jackpot after securing promotion to the Premier League amid emotional scenes at St Mary’s this afternoon.

 A record-breaking crowd of 32,363 packed the ground to witness Saints' long awaited return to the top flight of English football following a 4-0 demolition of relegated Coventry.

-Thousands of fans invaded the pitch at the final whistle, while the result was greeted by similar scenes of delight in pubs and households across the city, as fans celebrated a return to the big time.
+Thousands of fans invaded the pitch at the final whistle, while the result was greeted by similar scenes of delight in pubs and households across the city, as fans celebrated a return to the big

 The celebrations had been put on ice since last weekend, after Saints lost 2-1 against Middlesbrough.